Is-Daouda/is-Engine/SFML_AndroidStudio/README.md

 - Download [Android NDK android-ndk-r12b-windows-x86_64](https://developer.android.com/ndk/downloads/older_releases.html)
 And create a folder on your disk as follows **C:/Android/NDK** then extract the contents of the zip in this folder.
 - Set the environment variable **ANDROID_NDK** with the path **C:/Android/NDK**
-- Download this version of SFML already compiled for Android NDK [here](https://github.com/Is-Daouda/is-Engine/tree/master/SFML_2.4.0_Build_For_NDK_r12b)
+- Download this [version of SFML](https://github.com/Is-Daouda/is-Engine/tree/master/SFML_2.4.0_Build_For_NDK_r12b) already compiled for Android NDK
 And extract it in **C:/Android/NDK/sources/sfml**
-- Download now the version of the engine which allows you to develop on Android :
+- Download now the version of the engine which allows you to develop on Android
 - Extract the content in **C:/SFML_AndroidStudio**, open the *SFML_AndroidStudio* folder with *Android Studio* and start the compilation.

 If all goes well you will have a *Starship game* on your *Android emulator*